 There is much to explore in Glen Lochay.

-Glen Lochay (Scottish Gaelic: Gleann Lòchaidhis) one of the most ‘unspoiled’ glens; it is about 20 miles long.
+Glen Lochay (Scottish Gaelic: Gleann Lòchaidhis) one of the most ‘unspoiled’ glens; running almost due East West and is about 20 miles long.
 It is an area of outstanding natural beauty and is renowned as one of Scotland’s most beautiful and ancient glens it remains a little known jewell offering complete privacy and seclusion to offer visitors.

 The top of Glen Lochay